FlaGer99/SLR-Spatio-Temporal-GNN/README.md

 - Cost-effective fault diagnosis of nearby photovoltaic systems using graph neural networks (Energy, 2023) <a href="https://doi.org/10.1016/j.energy.2022.126444">[link]</a>
 - A recursive multi-head graph attention residual network for high-speed train wheelset bearing fault diagnosis (Measurement Science and Technology, 2023) <a href="https://doi.org/10.1088/1361-6501/acb609">[link]</a>
 - Fault Diagnosis of Rolling Bearing Based on WHVG and GCN (IEEE Transactions on Instrumentation and Measurement, 2021) <a href="https://doi.org/10.1109/TIM.2021.3087834">[link]</a>
-- Fault Diagnosis of Energy Networks Based on Improved Spatial–Temporal Graph Neural Network With Massive Missing Data (IEEE Transactions on Automation Science and Engineering, 2023) <a href="https://doi.org/10.1109/TASE.2023.3281394">[link]</a>
 - Intelligent fault diagnosis of rolling bearings based on the visibility algorithm and graph neural networks (Journal of the Brazilian Society of Mechanical Sciences and Engineering, 2023) <a href="https://doi.org/10.1007/s40430-022-03913-0">[link]</a>
 - Fault Prediction for Electromechanical Equipment Based on Spatial-Temporal Graph Information (IEEE Transactions on Industrial Informatics, 2023) <a href="https://doi.org/10.1109/TII.2022.3176891">[link]</a>
 - Local-Global Correlation Fusion-Based Graph Neural Network for Remaining Useful Life Prediction (IEEE Transactions on Neural Networks and Learning Systems, 2023) <a href="https://doi.org/10.1109/TNNLS.2023.3330487">[link]</a>